 LED Shades V0.1 Open Sourced

 Back in 2012, in the few weeks preceding Maker Faire Bay Area, I was excited about a new secret project.
 We had the macetech LED Lounge again, but this was a way to take the party with you.
-Wearable LED shutter shades with a built-in Arduino-compatible controller!
+Wearable LED slotted shades with a built-in Arduino-compatible controller!

 They were a huge hit, both at Maker Faire Bay Area and Maker Faire New York.
 It was impossible to walk down the street in Manhattan without getting comments and questions every few seconds.

 However, the first LED Shades were nothing more than prototypes.
 They were hurriedly designed.
 Didn't have much resolution, didn't have folding hinges or cables with connectors, the battery was taped onto the side, and so on.
 The biggest problem was one that didn't show up for months, but claimed all but one of our prototypes (which still works to this day).
 The problem was that the LED driver ICs along the top edge of the PCB would crack internally due to flexing stress while being worn.